 Used, very good condition, hard cover with dust jacket.

-The book is in very good condition with just very light shelfwear and some very small crease to the top edge of the dust jacket.
-The binding is sound and the corners are sharp.
-All the pages are clean and unmarked and the book appears to be unread.
-It is signed by the author on the inner title page.
+The book is in excellent condition with just some very light shelfwear and a small (about 1cm) tear to the top back edge of the dust jacket which has been mended on the inside with sellotape.
+The binding is sound, the corners are sharp and the pages are all clean and unmarked.